-- 1) Disconnect the supply before working on the electrical system; - 2) The searchlight must be connected to a fused electrical supply, using suitably sized cable; - 3) If the searchlight is located a considerable distance from the supply, provision must be made in the cable size in order to overcome the voltage drop.
+- 1) Disconnect the supply before working on the electrical system; - 2) The searchlight must be connected to a fused electrical supply, using suitably sized cable; - 3) If the searchlight is located a considerable distance from the mains supply, provision must be made in the cable size in order to overcome the voltage drop.

-The PSU should NOT be positioned no more then 5 meters away from the searchlight.
+The PSU should NOT be positioned no more then 5 meters away from the Searchlight.

-The following table below indicates the maximum length of cable to be used for the AC supply cable, from the junction box to the searchlight:
+The following table below indicates the maximum length of cable to be used for the AC supply cable: